Best Head Torch for Work

 Batteries or Rechargeable?

 Today, many torches will come bundled with rechargeable batteries.
-Other torches will still use traditional batteries, while still others will have an internal battery, recharging in a manner similar to that of your smartphone.
+Other torches will still use traditional batteries, while still others will have an internal battery pack, recharging in a manner similar to that of your smartphone.

-In terms of which is better, it really comes down to a choice between the internal battery and the rechargeable models, each having their own benefits and drawbacks.
+In terms of which is better, it really comes down to a choice between the internal rechargeable battery pack and the rechargeable models, each having their own benefits and drawbacks.

 Rechargeable torches require access to a power source in order to recharge.
 So, just like when you’re out and your phone dies, you will need to wait until you get home until you can plug your torch in and get it working again.
 These torches will have an easily readable display to let you know when the battery needs charging, but, in many cases, when they die, they’re dead until you get them home.

-In either instance, be it internal or removable, rechargeable batteries are definitely better than their traditional counterparts.
-Not only are rechargeable batteries more energy efficient, they are also much more environmentally friendly as well.
+In either instance, be it internal or removable, batteries are definitely better than their traditional counterparts.
+Not only are batteries more energy efficient, they are also much more environmentally friendly as well.

 Torches that use traditional batteries are in no way bad torches (there’s no difference in performance, for example).
 Indeed, their power source is the cheapest and most widely available of all on this list.
 However, they will cost you money over the long term, as you will have to regularly replace the batteries.